 For more information about the services we offer, see here.

 Greg Smith is 56.
 He has degrees in philosophy/linguistics and natural sciences.
-He is a full member of the Chartered Institute of Ecology and Environmental Management.
+For 30 years he was a full member of the Chartered Institute of Ecology and Environmental Management.

 Greg has had a 35-year career in wildlife conservation.
 Until November 2019, he was a senior leader in Natural England, the Government’s statutory conservation advisers in England responsible for the protection, regulation and management of the natural environment and its public access/enjoyment